wiicode/cybersecurity-framework/bronze-training/background-boards/board-planning-response.md

 ### **Ensure you have a plan**

-1 in 10 organisations don't have an incident management plan.
-If you're one of these organisations, then you should address this immediately.
+1 in 10 organizations don't have an incident management plan.
+If you're one of these organizations, then you should address this immediately.

 ### **Understand your role in incident management**